 (2001; 116 minutes; rated PG-13; directed by Steven Soderbergh and starring George Clooney, Brad Pitt and Matt Damon)

 (NOTE: I expanded this review with additional opinion and trivia and the updating of links on Dec.
 1, 2018.)

 Caper movies are always fun and when you throw in a group of actors having fun making the fun, it can work out perfectly.
 The original “Ocean’s 11” in 1960 (click here for my review) showed the way with Frank, Dean and the boys having fun in Las Vegas.
 Fast forward two generations and you get the wonderful “Ocean’s Eleven” with George, Brad and the boys.
 Both are good and I’ve already reviewed the original, so now it’s the remake’s turn.

-Now, I’m not a big George Clooney fan but he’s won me over with this one.
-I really liked Frank Sinatra and the Rat Pack’s original and director Steven Soderbergh and friends did a thumbs-up remake here.
-Soderbergh keeps true to the original while updating it without having to veer too far off course for the change over 41 years.
+I’ll have to admit that I’m not a big George Clooney fan, but he won me over with this one.
+I really liked Frank Sinatra and the Rat Pack’s original and director Steven Soderbergh and friends do a thumbs-up remake here.
+Soderbergh keeps true to the original while updating it without having to veer too far off course for the change over 40+ years.